For those new to this website:

 - A fairly complete list of all the things I purchased to help set my son up in his new apartment for college two years ago

 - A link to the Lead Safe Mama shopping site (which ONLY lists Lead-free things – & so does not include items like the Instant Pot which have tested positive for Lead in one or more components!)

-- My post with my favorite pans (that I use every day at home, when I am home!)
+- My piece with my favorite pans (that I use every day at home when I am home!)

-I also created a post on the website for the newsletter from the other day (listing and linking five of the brands of pots and pans that I recommend avoiding).
-That post is linked below, in case you want to share it with others who or who are not subscribed to this newsletter (or who are not on social media).
+I also created an overview on the website for the newsletter from the other day listing and linking to five of the pots and pans brands that I recommend avoiding.
+That piece is linked below, in case you want to share it with others who are not subscribed to this newsletter (or who are not on social media).

 Thanks for being here!